-Policy No. 3357:15-16-13 Page 1 of 3 Effective: 04/20/2012 Revised: 02/23/2015 Revised: 07/14/2016 Revised: 06/07/2021
+Policy No. 3357:15-16-13 Revised: 02/23/2015 Page 1 of 3 Revised: 07/14/2016

 The use of alcoholic beverages is prohibited on College premises unless an exception is requested and written approval is granted from the Provost or vice president of the requesting division and the Vice President of Business, Finance, and Information Technology or designee.
 There should be a primary purpose for the gathering other than the availability of alcohol.
 Alcohol should not be used as an inducement to participate in a campus event.
 All consumption, possession, and/or distribution of alcoholic beverages will be consistent with the laws and regulations of the state of Ohio.